adnanp97/my-devops-journey/linux/notes/README.md

 ### Linux Operating System and Kernels basics

 **What is Linux?**
 Linus is operating sysyem.
-Operating systems allow you to interact and send instruction to hardware via a kernel.
+An operating system is softwre which allows you to interact and send instruction to hardware via a kernel.

 **User Interaction:**
 The user interacts with the operating system (OS).
 This interaction can be through a graphical user interface (GUI) with windows and icons or a command-line interface (CLI) with text commands.